csoeller/soellerlab-py3-git/content/pages/openings.md

 interdisciplinary environment bringing together leaders in Biology, Physics, Medicine and Mathematics.

-## Exciting PhD project on new super-resolution methods applied to RNA biology
+## PhD project on new super-resolution methods applied to RNA biology (funded)

 ### A project with industrial partner Bio-Techne